bkutasi/limestone/README.md

 ## Project Overview

-This project aims to provide an accessible way to interact with GPT-based Language Models.
-By utilizing Telegram as a frontend, we ensure secure messaging and protect user data from potential leaks.
-The project enables users to run their Language Models privately and securely as long as you trust Telegram as a platform.
+Limestone offers a secure and accessible way to interact with Large Language Models (LLMs) through Telegram.
+This project allows users to run their LLMs locally or in the cloud, provided they trust the Telegram platform.

 ## Getting Started